Where We Stand: Equal Pay

 Congress must act to codify new equal pay protections into law.

 - The Paycheck Fairness Act (PFA) would update and strengthen the Equal Pay Act of 1963, closing loopholes that have weakened the law over time by allowing employers to justify paying workers unfairly.
 The PFA would also ensure workers can receive the same robust remedies for sex-based pay discrimination that are currently available to those subjected to discrimination based on race and ethnicity, and bar retaliation against workers who voluntarily discuss or disclose their wages.
 The bill also prohibits employers from relying on salary history in determining future pay; provides technical assistance to businesses; requires pay data collection; and supports salary negotiation skills training programs to give workers the tools to advocate for higher wages.
-On April 15, 2021, the House of Representatives voted to pass PFA with bipartisan support.
-However, on June 8, 2021, it failed on a procedural vote in the Senate—urge your Senators to pass the Paycheck Fairness Act now!
+The PFA was reintroduced in Congress on March 9, 2023—urge your members of Congress to pass the Paycheck Fairness Act now.

 - The Fair Pay Act would curb occupational segregation by requiring employers to provide equal pay for work of equivalent value, whether or not the jobs are the same.
 This legislation would prohibit paying workers less based on their sex or race than they do workers in equivalent jobs that are predominately filled by workers of a different sex or race.
 For example, this bill would address unequal pay in female-dominated jobs that are objectively rated equivalent to jobs traditionally dominated by men, a major factor behind the pay gap.
 The legislation would also ban discrimination for bringing or participating in a claim, require employers to file pay information with the EEOC, prohibit discrimination for discussing or disclosing wages, and stop employers from reducing the wages of higher earners (typically men) to comply with pay equity requirements.